Best Wood Burning Portable Fire Pits in 2021

 - Kindling- Smaller wood pieces that will burn easier than logs.

 - Tinder- the super flammable stuff that will START your fire.
 Twigs, sticks, paper, pine needles, etc.

 - Matches- If you don't know what these are, you definitely should not be making a fire.

 - Water- To put the fire out afterward, or to control if something gets out of hand.

 Why didn't we list lighter fluid?

 Listen, people.
 You don't need lighter fluid.
-It can be very dangerous to use as well.
+It's very dangerous to use.

 As long as your tinder and kindling are fairly dry, you should be fine without that mess.

 You can also purchase what is called 'fatwood' for kindling.